Hypovolemia: Stages

 Untreated hypovolemia can lead to shock (see also: hypovolemic shock).
 Most sources state that there are 4 stages of hypovolemia and subsequent shock; however, a number of other systems exist with as many as 6 stages.

 The 4 stages are sometimes known as the "Tennis" staging of hypovolemic shock, as the stages of blood loss (under 15% of volume, 15–30% of volume, 30–40% of volume and above 40% of volume) mimic the scores in a game of tennis: 15, 15–30, 30–40 and 40.
 It is basically the same as used in classifying bleeding by blood loss.

+The four classes of hemorrhagic shock are based on the estimated percentage of blood volume lost and the associated changes in heart rate, blood pressure, respiratory rate, urine output, and mental status.

 The signs and symptoms of the major stages of hypovolemic shock include: